You might already have a set of strong digital skills but polishing them and adding a few more can take you to the next level.

 Build your tribe.
 Form a group of well-chosen entrepreneur friends.
-You’re the average of the five people you spend the most time with.
+You're the average of the five people you spend the most time with.
 Make sure you surround yourself with visionaries, executors and champions.
-It may look scary to cut off toxic people, but you’re either growing and moving forward, or you’re shrinking and going down.
+It may look scary to cut off toxic people, but you're growing, or you’re shrinking.
+You choose.

 Develop a habit of reaching out.
 If you don't ask the answer is always no. Practice the art of reaching out to influencers and fellow entrepreneurs.
 Offer your help for the opportunity to learn from them.

 Nomad List – Find the best cities to live and work remotely and meet fellow nomads.

 Clarity – Connect with your favorite entrepreneurs for mentoring and coaching.